Obijuan/REPYZ/README.md

 --
 REPYZ modules are an evolution of the REPY modules.
 The new fetures are:

--Simplified structure.
+- Simplified structure.
 The body is smaller than in previous versions, thanks to the new sevo lower cover, with a fake shaft

 - More robust and compact